Everyone has questions. Here are the most common questions.

 What if I work and can't come in between 8 am and 5 pm?

-We offer extended hours (7am to 7pm) to accommodate your life and work schedule.
-Due to this, you might be seen at our other locations besides our main office at 207 SW First Street in Enterprise.
-We can either schedule you before 8 am or after 5 pm during the work week or Saturday from 9 am to 1 pm.
-We also offer tele-health with a clinician.
-This allows you to video chat with your clinician either at our offices or from the comforts of your home.
+We offer extended hours (8am to 7pm) to accommodate your life and work schedule.
+Due to this, you might be seen at our other locations besides our main office at 103 HWY 82 in Enterprise.
+We can either schedule you after 5 pm during the work week or Saturday from 9 am to 1 pm.
+We also offer tele-health with your assigned mental health profesional.
+This allows you to video chat with your assigned mental health professional either at our offices or from the comforts of your home.
 Our goal is to work with you in finding a time that works best.

 Getting to Enterprise is a challenge for me.
 Do you have other locations in the valley?